 Constant exposure to peer pressure can make it difficult to abstain from frequent drug or alcohol use, but it is possible.
-Taking the appropriate steps to thoroughly research a chapter and its partying habits is the first step to preventing falling under the influence of regular drug or alcohol use.
+Taking the appropriate steps to thoroughly research a chapter and their partying habits is the first step to preventing falling under the influence of regular drug or alcohol use.
 Once you have decided on a chapter, seeking out other members with similar interests as well as those who also desire to abstain from or use alcohol or drugs infrequently can help to keep you on the right track.

 Finding others who share your views can also help to keep your chapter as a whole from making bad decisions when it comes to substance use.
 It’s often a small group of people who decide to make not-so-great decisions.
 Understanding that you are not alone in choosing not to participate can help to further solidify your healthy choices.

 Joining a sorority or fraternity does not have to be a decision that comes with the constant pressure to drink or use drugs, especially if you are upfront about your views from the start.
-While this does take some courage, it will help you to find others with the same stance on substance use.
+While this does take some courage, it will help you find others with the same stance on substance use.